FastTrackStudios/inferno/README.md

 # Contributing
 Issue reports and pull requests are welcome.

-By submitting any contribution, you agree that it will be distributed according to the comment found at the top of `inferno_aoip/src/lib.rs` file - under the terms of GNU GPL v3 or any later version.
+By submitting any contribution, you agree that it will be distributed according to the comment found at the top of `inferno_aoip/src/lib.rs` file - under the terms of GNU GPL v3 or any later version, or GNU AGPL v3 or any later version.

+If you want to fork this project into something working in cloud (or public Internet in general), you may consider removing the GPL license and retaining AGPL.

 Please use editor respecting `.editorconfig` (for example, VSCode needs an extension: [EditorConfig for VS Code](https://open-vsx.org/extension/EditorConfig/EditorConfig)) or configure it approprietly manually.